 For multi-site protocols involving the use of human subjects, the protocol and consent form for the primary site are first reviewed and approved by expedited or full Board review as appropriate.
 If the same protocol used by the primary site will be used at each of the other sites, each site-specific consent form can receive expedited review after review and approval of the protocol and consent form for the primary site.
 In addition, all domestic and foreign sites are required to assure compliance with the federal policy for the protection of human subjects.
-If an awardee institution or any of the collaborating sites does not have an assurance number, such as a Multiple Project Assurance (MPA) or Federal Wide Assurance (FWA) with the DHHS Office for Human Research Protections, then a FWA must be obtained, or an application for a DOD single project assurance (SPA) must be completed by each site that does not have an assurance and the application must be submitted to the Acting Chair, HSRRB.
+If an awardee institution or any of the collaborating sites does not have an assurance number, such as a Multiple Project Assurance (MPA) with the DHHS Office for Human Research Protections, then an application for a DOD single project assurance (SPA) must be completed by each site that does not have an assurance and the application must be submitted to the Human Subjects Protection Branch of the USAMRMC.
 Refer to part 12, "Assurances" in this appendix for further details regarding submission of an SPA application.